diwu1990/UnarySim/sw/README.md

 ### _'kernel'_ subdirectory
-This directory contains the components for **Unary Computing Kernel**, which take bit streams as inputs and perform actual unary computation.
+This directory contains the components for **Unary Computing Kernel**, which take data streams as inputs and perform actual unary computation.
 The supported kernels are listed as follows.
 The components currently supported or to be implemented are listed in the table below.

 | Name                 | Date         | Encoding | Polarity | Reference | Status                 |